 Newcomers often have a chance to shine in the Oscar race for Best Supporting Actress (see Alicia Vikander and Lupita Nyong’o).
 Fresh faces may emerge as contenders as the year rolls on.
 But we’re also keeping an eye on some heavy-hitter scene-stealers in supporting roles.

-Three British actresses emerged from the fall festivals: Kristin Scott Thomas shines as person with the most influence on Gary Oldman’s Winston Churchill, his wife, in “Darkest Hour”; TV star Tatiana Maslany plays the nurturing woman who cares for Jeff Bauman (Jake Gyllenhaal) in true Boston marathon survivor story “Stronger”; and Claire Foy plays the wife who won’t give up on her polio-ridden husband (Andrew Garfield) in “Breathe.”
+Four other actresses emerged this fall: Globe nominee Octavia Spencer protects and gives voice to mute fellow janitor (Sally Hawkins) in Guillermo del Toro’s “The Shape of Water”; British Kristin Scott Thomas shines as the person with the most influence on Gary Oldman’s Winston Churchill, his wife, in “Darkest Hour”; Globe and SAG nominee Hong Chau steals “Downsizing” from Matt Damon; and Canadian TV star Tatiana Maslany plays the nurturing woman who cares for Jeff Bauman (Jake Gyllenhaal) in true Boston marathon survivor story “Stronger.”

 A list of (alphabetical) possibilities is below.
 No film is deemed a frontrunner unless I have seen it.